rafalcieslak/AlgAudio/doc/modules.md

     - `id` - **required**.
 The outlet identifier.
 Similar to inlet identifier, see above.

-  - `parram` - Specifies a parameter of the module.
+  - `param` - Specifies a parameter of the module.
 All parameters have values represented as IEEE floats.
-Quite frequently, classic parrams are associated with UI sliders, but they have a more universal semantics.
+Quite frequently, classic params are associated with UI sliders, but they have a more universal semantics.
 Attributes:

     - `id` - **required**.
-The parram id.
+The param id.
 It is significant in two ways:

-      1. If the parram is linked to a SynthDef argument, then the id must be strictly the same as the argument name.
+      1. If the param is linked to a SynthDef argument, then the id must be strictly the same as the argument name.
-      2. If your custom implementation wishes to control a parameter on their own, it can access it by asking for a parram with a given id.
+      2. If your custom implementation wishes to control a parameter on their own, it can access it by asking for a param with a given id.

     - `action` - *optional, default value:`sc`*.
-This attribute is used to specify what action should be taken when this parram's value changes.
+This attribute is used to specify what action should be taken when this param's value changes.
 It should have one of following values:

-      - `sc` - Set SuperCollider Synth's (the one's that corresponds to this module) argument, which has the name equal to this parram's id, to this parram's value.
+      - `sc` - Set SuperCollider Synth's (the one's that corresponds to this module) argument, which has the name equal to this param's id, to this param's value.
 This is the default behavior.
-This way you can use `parram`s to expose SynthDef's arguments to the user.
+This way you can use `param`s to expose SynthDef's arguments to the user.

       - `custom` - Pass the value to module's custom implementation.
-Setting this parram will call `on_parram_set` of this module (with the first argument set to the `id` of this parram, and the second to the new value).
+Setting this param will call `on_param_set` of this module (with the first argument set to the `id` of this param, and the second to the new value).
 Your custom `Module` implementation can override that method and react on it in a custom way.

-      - `none` - Setting this parram has no effect (though the value is stored).
+      - `none` - Setting this param has no effect (though the value is stored).

     - `defaultval` - *optional*.
-The float value this parram is set when creating a new module.
+The float value this param is set when creating a new module.

     - `name`, `defaultmin`, `defaultmax` - *optional*.
 These attributes are only significant when automatically building module GUI.
 These values will be passed to slider configuration.
 See `gui` node, especially `slider`, for defails.